 An effective way to speed up your healing processes after surgery is with Intravenous Vitamins, a treatment that gives you a powerful boost of vitamins directly into your bloodstream.

-It is important to keep up your nutrition long term as you can see the final phase of repair can last for over a year.
-If you are unhappy with your scar formation once the full healing process has finished it’s worth noting that scarring can be further minimised with a ProFractional Lasers to stimulate collagen production.
+It is important to eat a balanced diet and stay on top of your nutrition long term as the final phase of repair can last for over a year.
+If you are unhappy with the appearance of scars once the full healing process has finished it’s worth noting that scarring can be minimised with a ProFractional Laser or Collagen Induction Therapy (CIT) to stimulate collagen production.

 You don’t have to get it 100% perfect all the time and it’s important to be sensible about your nutrition, check out this article on orthorexia.

-Optimising your nutrition is the most important measure you can take to minimise scarring post-surgery.
-Even if you only have tiny liposuction wounds, it’s worth taking your nutrition seriously and ensuring you eat extra amounts of the beneficial foods, and reducing your intake of those foods that will impede wound healing.
-This will speed up the repair process and leave you with better results.
+Good nutrition is the most important measure you can take to minimise scarring post-surgery.
+Even if you only have minimal liposuction wounds, it’s worth taking your plastic surgeon’s medical advice seriously and ensuring you eat an adequate amount of the beneficial foods while reducing your intake of those foods that can impede wound healing.
+This will accelerate the repair process and ensure you achieve better results.